mohitt10/hanoi-towers/README.md

-# Towers of Hanoi
+# Towers of Hanoi (GUI Version)

-A Java console-based graphical implementation of the classic Towers of Hanoi puzzle.
+A Java Graphical User Interface (GUI) implementation of the classic Towers of Hanoi puzzle.

 This repository is split into two distinct branches:
+- **`GUI-version`**: Graphical user interface implementation utilizing Java Swing (current branch).
 - **`CLI-version`**: Text-based interactive command-line implementation.
-- **`GUI-version`**: Graphical user interface implementation (current branch).

-## How to Play (CLI Version)
+## How to Play (GUI Version)

 ### Compilation & Execution
 The project uses a standard `Makefile` for compilation and execution.
-Ensure you have the Java Development Kit (JDK) installed and then run:
+Ensure you have the Java Development Kit (JDK) installed, and then run:

 ```bash
 make run